Get Home Bag

 Here is a list of the bags we think are the best types to make a Get Home Bag with.
 If you already have something at home, great, use that.
 Just make sure it is sturdy though, and not going to fall apart on you when you need it most!

-Reebow Gear Military Tactical Backpack
+REEBOW Gear Military Tactical Backpack

-Typical Price: $40 Size: Large - 40 Liter
+Typical Price: $29 Size: Large - 40 Liter

 High Sierra Loop Backpack

-Typical Price: $44 Size: Small - 29 Liter
+Typical Price: $45 Size: Small - 29 Liter

-Specs: The best bang for your buck.
+Pros: The best bang for your buck.
 Tons of space, well designed, low-profile.
 A huge variety of colors available.
 It has all the functions some of the high-end packs have for a tenth of the price.

 Our first choice for beginner Bug Out Bag Builders.
 Definitely a contender for your kids bags.
-13.5"(L) x 19"(H) x 8.5"(W) at 1.4 lbs.
+It can be filled with stuff and isn't to heavy in and of itself.

-Typical Price: $130 Size: Small - 30 Liter
+Typical Price: $110 Size: Small - 24 Liter

 Packing Your Get Home Bag